OnnexDAO/ic-data-repository/docs/README.md

 - You get data filtering, sorting, and querying from the system for "Free".
 - You get horizontal data scaling for "Free".
 - You get a simple to use client side SDK for "Free".

+### Lifecycle: Schema Update

+- You define a new schema that specifies how to handle migrations details.
+- You get automatic migration handling from the system.
+- You get automatic cache invalidation from the system.
+- You get automatic data replication from the system.

 ## Overview